estherh5/api.crystalprism.io/README.md

 ```

 \
-**GET** /api/user
+**GET** /api/user/[username]
-* Retrieve a user's complete account information.
-Note that there must be a verified bearer token for the user in the request Authorization header.
+* Retrieve a user's account information.
+If there is a verified bearer token for the user in the request Authorization header, the server will send the user's private and public information; otherwise, only the public information will be sent.
 * Example response body:
 ```javascript
 {